 Welcome Bonus100% Bonus Up To ₹100,000

-When this site was launched in 2017 NetEnt was by far the leading provider of online slots for the European market, and was beginning to improve its coverage in the wider global market too.
-No self-respecting online casino could afford to be without a large selection of the company’s games being included in their portfolio.
+When this site was launched, NetEnt was by far the leading provider of online slots for the European market and was beginning to improve its coverage in the wider global market too.
+No self-respecting online casino could afford to be without a large selection of the company’s games being included in its portfolio.
 The company already had several acclaimed classics to its name, such as the ever-popular Gonzo’s Quest and Spinata Grande, plus the stone wall classic Starburst.
 These were supplemented by dozens of other innovative titles, such as the colourful cartoon fables Hook’s Heroes, Jack and the Beanstalk and Robin Hood, while Finn and the Swirly Spin took a more modern approach to the traditional fairy tale.

 Meanwhile, fans of the darker side could choose from titles such as Blood Suckers II, the officially licenced Aliens slot, or my personal favourite, the spooky Universal Monsters version of Dracula.
-Talking of officially licenced, the company had also carved an impressive selection of music themed games too, with authorised releases of slots by classic rock artists including Guns ‘n’ Roses, Motorhead and the iconic Jimi Hendrix.
+Talking of officially licenced, the company had also carved an impressive selection of music-themed games, with authorised releases of slots by classic rock artists, including Guns ‘n’ Roses, Motorhead and the iconic Jimi Hendrix.

-The following year saw a number of further superb releases to keep the company at the forefront of the industry.
+The following year saw several further superb releases to keep the company at the forefront of the industry.
 Finn returned once again with his Golden Tavern, and there were also sequels for previous hit releases Dead or Alive and Reel Rush.
-It wasn’t all about reboots though, with some impressive new designs hitting the online virtual reels.
+It wasn’t all about reboots, though, with some impressive new designs hitting the online virtual reels.
 Amongst an impressive total of more than twenty entirely new releases was the particularly successful horse racing themed Scudamore’s Super Stakes, and the zany yuletide caper Santa Vs Rudolf: a heart-warming tale of traditional Christmas spirit, it was not.
-The reputedly bat eating Ozzy Osborne was also added to the ever-growing roster of officially licenced classic rock themed games.
+The reputedly bat-eating Ozzy Osborne was also added to the ever-growing roster of officially licenced classic rock-themed games.

-This consistent record of market leading releases led NetEnt to a position which was firmly at the pinnacle of the online casino software industry.
+This consistent record of market-leading releases led NetEnt to a position firmly at the pinnacle of the online casino software industry.
 Its position as the foremost gaming software provider was unassailable, and the company produced financial figures to match.

 NetEnt’s Corporate Performance

-NetEnt’s success in terms of both popular and critical acclaim meant that it could boast stunning financial performance figures which far exceeded that of any of its rivals.
-Founded in 1998 in Sweden’s capital city, the company had developed from a tiny start-up to an industry leading international organisation in barely two decades.
+NetEnt’s success in widespread and critical acclaim meant that it could boast stunning financial performance figures far exceeding that of its rivals.
+Founded 1998 in Sweden’s capital city, the company had developed from a tiny start-up to an industry-leading international organisation in barely two decades.

-Whilst the company headquarters remained in Stockholm, it had opened satellite offices based throughout Europe, including the United Kingdom, Poland and Ukraine, plus two more in two of the foremost territories of the gaming industry: Gibraltar and Malta.
-Further afield, there were also additional outposts in New Jersey in the United States and in Hyderabad in India.
-The company was responsible for the employment of well over a thousand employees, located all across the world.
+Whilst the company headquarters remained in Stockholm, it had opened satellite offices throughout Europe, including the United Kingdom, Poland and Ukraine, plus two more in two of the foremost territories of the gaming industry: Gibraltar and Malta.
+Further afield, there were also additional outposts in New Jersey, United States, and Hyderabad in India.
+The company was responsible for the employment of well over a thousand employees located all across the world.

 By 2019, the company had already developed over two hundred different games.
 Most of these were online slots, but there was also a good selection of more traditional table games, plus the company’s impressive live gaming operation.

-This creative success meant that the company was also in a position to post some impressive financial performance figures too.
+This creative success meant the company was also positioned to post impressive financial performance figures.
 The financial report for the year ending December 2019 showed total revenues exceeding SEK 1800 million (over £140 million) with total earnings before tax of around SEK 600 million (just under £48 million).

 Although revenue growth over the previous year was unspectacular at 0.6%, this was broadly in line with sluggish growth in the gaming industry generally at the time.
-Indeed, then NetEnt CEO Therese Hillman was very upbeat, pointing to the more buoyant 10% increase in revenues over the final three months of the year.
-She was particularly confident about the company’s new live gaming operation, which was showing firm signs of growth, having broken records for player numbers that year.
+Indeed, NetEnt CEO Therese Hillman was very upbeat, pointing to the more buoyant 10% increase in revenues over the year’s final three months.
+She was particularly confident about the company’s new live gaming operation, which showed firm growth signs, having broken records for player numbers that year.

 2020 – The Turning Point For NetEnt

-Growth was indeed impressive during the first three quarters of 2020, aided by the strong performance of the gaming industry in general while much of the European population was under lock down.
-Being largely confined to the home and with real world casinos and other venues temporarily closed, the only real alternative for gamblers was to move online.
+Growth was impressive during the first three quarters of 2020, aided by the gaming industry’s general solid performance while much of the European population was under lockdown.
+Being primarily confined to the home and with real-world casinos and other venues temporarily closed, the only natural alternative for gamblers was to move online.

-As a result, NetEnt revenues were up more than 25% on the corresponding nine months of 2019, with earnings before tax up more than 40%.
-Income derived from the previous year’s acquisition of up and coming gaming software rival Red Tiger were now also coming on stream.
-Live casino was also doing particularly well, perhaps buoyed by customers sat at home craving the excitement of a real casino experience.
+As a result, NetEnt revenues were up more than 25% in the corresponding nine months of 2019, with earnings before tax up more than 40%.
+Income derived from the previous year’s acquisition of up-and-coming gaming software rival Red Tiger was now also coming on stream.
+Live casinos were also doing exceptionally well, perhaps buoyed by customers sitting at home craving the excitement of a real casino experience.

-Arguably, it was this aspect of the company’s performance which drew it to the attention of its previously unchallenged live streaming rival, Evolution Gaming.
-Evolution was by far the dominant force in the live gaming market – their position in live casino was even more pre-eminent than that of NetEnt in online slot design.
+Arguably, this aspect of the company’s performance drew it to the attention of its previously unchallenged live-streaming rival, Evolution Gaming.
+Evolution was the dominant force in the live gaming market – their position in live casinos was even more pre-eminent than that of NetEnt in online slot design.

-Although the well-judged offer was swiftly accepted by NetEnt’s board and shareholders, the takeover itself was not a straightforward process.
+Although NetEnt’s board and shareholders swiftly accepted the well-judged offer, the takeover was not straightforward.
 The size and market share of the two companies within the online gaming industry triggered a merger enquiry by the UK Government’s Competition and Markets Authority (CMA).
 This was launched in September, with a provisional judgement in favour announced two months later.
 Only when the final decision to approve the takeover was published on December 8th was the acquisition finally able to be completed.

 NetEnt under Evolution Ownership

 Founded in 2006, Evolution is a far larger organisation than its new acquisition.
-Although it too is headquartered in Sweden and listed on the Stockholm stock exchange, it is even more of an international operation, with around 8,000 employees based around live studios across Europe and North America.
-Its main studio is based in Riga in the Baltic state of Latvia, but it has many others situated in locations such as Belgium, Spain, Tbilisi in Georgia and on the Mediterranean island of Malta.
-It is also keen to exploit the increasingly liberalised gaming market in North America, with studios in New Jersey in the United States and British Columbia in Canada.
+Although it is headquartered in Sweden and listed on the Stockholm stock exchange, it is even more of an international operation, with around 8,000 employees based around live studios across Europe and North America.
+Its main studio is based in Riga in the Baltic state of Latvia.
+Still, it has many others in locations such as Belgium, Spain, Tbilisi in Georgia and on the Mediterranean island of Malta.
+It is also keen to exploit North America’s increasingly liberalised gaming market, with studios in New Jersey in the United States and British Columbia in Canada.

-This wide distribution of locations enables the company to provide live streamed casino games in more than twenty different languages.
-It also promises to provide native speakers in whatever language any potential online casino operator requires.
+This wide distribution of locations enables the company to provide live-streamed casino games in over twenty languages.
+It also promises to offer native speakers in whatever language any potential online casino operator requires.

 In total, hundreds of NetEnt employees lost their jobs, some within minutes of the takeover becoming official.
 This resulted in considerable unwelcome media coverage, and some firm union retaliation.
 The General Workers’ Union (GWU) in Malta took immediate legal action to stop the process on the island.
 This was partially successful, with around forty of the threatened jobs being saved when the matter was settled out of court.